STEP TRIAL Domain A - StrokeNet

 • Medical Management (MM)

-Unit-of-analysis, Strata There are 3 strata within this domain.
-Unit-of-analysis (the group of patients who are analyzed together within a model):
+Unit-of-analysis, Strata Unit-of-analysis (the group of patients who are analyzed together within a model):

 Strata comprise a set of mutually exclusive and exhaustive categories (stratum), defined by baseline characteristics of a patient within the Platform, in which the relative effects of interventions may be differential.